AnakinFoxe/my-website/content/blog/setup-nfs-for-pihole.md

 ---
-title: "Setup NFS for Pi-hole on the Kubernetes cluster"
+title: "Setup NFS for Pi-hole"
-summary: ""
+summary: "A simple solution for Pi-hole on a Kubernetes cluster"
 date: 2023-04-27T16:42:57-07:00
 tags: ["NFS", "Kubernetes", "Raspberry Pi"]
 ---